Facts & Figures

-- The Rectors are comprised of 11 priests, 1 deacon, 7 nuns, and 12 lay staff.
+- The Rectors are comprised of 9 priests, 5 sisters, and 17 lay staff.

 - Over 26 priest and brothers (mostly C.S.C. priests) live in-residence 21 different residence halls.

-- Lyons hall is host to a Faculty-in-Residence program.
+- Lyons and Dunne Halls are host to Faculty-in-Residence programs.